jaburke166/deepgpet/README.md

 If you wish to use this methodology please consider citing our work using the following BibText

 ```
-@misc{burke2023opensource,
+@article{burke2023open,
-      title={An open-source deep learning algorithm for efficient and fully-automatic analysis of the choroid in optical coherence tomography},
+  title={An Open-Source Deep Learning Algorithm for Efficient and Fully Automatic Analysis of the Choroid in Optical Coherence Tomography},
-      author={Jamie Burke and Justin Engelmann and Charlene Hamid and Megan Reid-Schachter and Tom Pearson and Dan Pugh and Neeraj Dhaun and Stuart King and Tom MacGillivray and Miguel O. Bernabeu and Amos Storkey and Ian J. C. MacCormick},
+  author={Burke, Jamie and Engelmann, Justin and Hamid, Charlene and Reid-Schachter, Megan and Pearson, Tom and Pugh, Dan and Dhaun, Neeraj and Storkey, Amos and King, Stuart and MacGillivray, Tom J and others},
+  journal={Translational Vision Science \& Technology},
+  volume={12},
+  number={11},
+  pages={27--27},
   year={2023},
-      eprint={2307.00904},
-      archivePrefix={arXiv},
-      primaryClass={eess.IV}
+  publisher={The Association for Research in Vision and Ophthalmology}
 }
   ```